[This is the last in a linked series of articles about Dumbarton Rock. See the end of Link

 In the medieval period, several buildings were clustered in the level terrace between the two peaks (the Over Bailey – see Link

 ).
-However, the western peak was the location of the White Tower, a watch-tower which gave the crag its modern name [HD, p73]; it was apparently at, or close to, the location of the modern direction indicator shown in this image.
+However, the western peak was the location of the White Tower, a watch-tower which gave the crag its modern name (the identification as a watch-tower is from [HD, p73]); it was apparently at, or close to, the location of the modern direction indicator shown in this image.

 The White Tower is shown in John Slezer's view (c.
 1690) of the Rock from the north-west [HD, p74], and is mentioned even earlier, in a 1580 inventory [MacPhail, p132].
 However, that tower has been completely destroyed; the ruined semicircular base that is currently visible here is of unknown origin [OSG07, p5].